Chapter 32 : Shades of Calamity

 “Very well,” he sneered.
 He wiped his palms on his jeans and pulled out his wand.

-Harry opened up his arms and gave a small bow.
-However, Elias rejected all respect, tradition, and fairness and avoided his bow.
+Honorably, Harry opened up his arms and gave a small bow.
+However, Elias rejected all honor, respect, tradition, and fairness and avoided his bow.
 Instead, catching Harry while his eyes were temporarily averted, Elias cast the first spell.

 “Stupefy!” he roared.

-After being flung backwards and violently slamming into the stone ground, Harry grimaced and crawled to his feet.
+After being flung backward and violently slamming into the stone ground, Harry grimaced and crawled to his feet.
 Grunting, he commented under his breath before throwing his first curse.
-"Playing dirty, are we?
-Conjunctivitis!"
+“Playing dirty, are we?
+Conjunctivitis!”

 His spell rendered Namken's eyesight compromised.
 Shouting in pain, Elias groped his eyes.
 He pushed his eyes into their sockets with his fingers, rubbing vigorously as if it would make the spell wear off.